-Expanded Appeals Process (EAP) - The term used to describe the process implemented by FEMA effective December 1, 2011, to expand the appeal procedures to include all new or modified flood hazard information (i.e., BFEs, base flood depths, SFHAs, zone designations, regulatory floodways), rather than just BFEs and base flood depths.
+Expanded Appeals Process (EAP) - The term used to describe the process implemented by FEMA effective December 1, 2011, to expand the appeal procedures to include all new or modified flood hazard information (i.e., BFEs, base flood depths, SFHAs, zone designations, and/or regulatory floodways) shown on FIRMs and/or in FIS reports, rather than just BFEs and base flood depths.

 External Data Request (EDR) - A request from a State, community, or other non-FEMA source for the archived technical and administrative support data developed and maintained by FEMA for the NFIP.